jenkins-docs/quickstart-tutorials/.devcontainer/README.md

 This directory contains the GitHub Codespaces dev container configuration.

-## Port Visibility Issue
+## Port Visibility

-If port 8080 shows as **private** after creating a Codespace, you need to manually change it to **public**:
+Port 8080 may show as **private** in the PORTS panel, but this is usually not an issue - you can still access Jenkins using the forwarded URL.

+**Note:** The port visibility label in the UI can be misleading.
+Even when marked as "private", the Jenkins URL provided in the welcome message will work in your browser.
+Only change visibility to "public" if you need to share the URL with others.

-### Manual Steps:
+### Manual Steps (if needed for sharing):
 1. Open the **PORTS** panel at the bottom of VS Code (next to TERMINAL)
 2. Find port **8080** in the list
 3. **Right-click** on port 8080
 4. Select **Port Visibility** → **Public**
-5. Refresh your browser and access Jenkins

-### Why is this needed?
+### Technical Details

-The `devcontainer.json` includes `"visibility": "public"` for port 8080, but GitHub Codespaces may not always apply this setting automatically, especially:
+The `devcontainer.json` includes `"visibility": "public"` for port 8080, but GitHub Codespaces may not always apply this setting automatically.
+The setup script attempts to set visibility using the GitHub CLI, but this is optional since Codespaces authentication allows private port access.
-- On the first Codespace creation
-- If there's an organization policy
-- If the port is forwarded before the container is fully started

-The setup script attempts to set the port visibility automatically using the GitHub CLI, but if that fails, manual intervention is required.

 ## Files